ubccr/grendel/client/docs/HostApi.md

 Set hosts to provision by name or nodeset

-Sets hosts to to provision in the given nodeset
+Sets hosts to provision in the given nodeset

 ### Required Parameters